 Speaking to Pediatric Doctors and Nurses at MGHfC

 At a recent Pediatric Grand Rounds meeting, I spoke about the benefits of journal writing and why I advocated for a writing program at MassGeneral Hospital for Children.
-Here is an excerpt from my talk.
+Here is an excerpt from my presentation.

 In the spring of 2018, at a MassGeneral for Children (MGHfC) Family Advisory Council meeting, I suggested the idea of having a journaling program for adolescents and their families at MGHfC.
 I am a writer and know of the power of writing to help in the grieving and healing process.
 Sandy Clancy, PhD, Chair of the Family Advisory Council, and its members liked this idea and the wheels started turning.
 MGHfC leadership wanted to see research to verify that writing can, in fact, lead toward healing.
 I shared research with them that describes a study in which one group of patients who had cancer wrote for a minimum of 15 minutes a day while the other group didn’t write.
 The group that wrote had improved physical and psychological outcomes compared to the group that didn’t.